kakaroto/Beyond20/docs/update.md

 Thank you all for using this software and for being part of this amazing community.
 Enjoy, and keep rolling!

+**UPDATE**: Oups, a small (but critical) bug slipped through 2.4.2 released earlier today.
+The 2.4.3 release should fix it along with a couple of other small bugs discovered.

 ---